Google I/O 2024: What to expect | TechCrunch

 We’ll no doubt be getting previews of new versions of Google’s other platforms, including Wear OS, Android TV and Android Auto.
 More AI developer tools will almost certainly be on the docket for the event, as well.

 Maybe we’ll even get another cameo appearance from our friends in the protest plane.
 Things kick off at 10 a.m.
-PT.
+PT today.
 You can stream the event here and stay tuned to TechCrunch for news as it drops.

 Comment